 Each scheme is forecast separately by the relevant pension schemes or departments using similar but not identical forecasting methodologies.

 The income forecast is based on the expected employer and employee pension contributions.
 The key modelling here is around paybill growth, which directly determines changes in the level of pension contributions.
 Paybill growth is made up of two items: paybill per head growth (consisting of wage settlements and pay drift) and workforce change.
-All schemes have a settlement ceiling of 1 per cent up to 2019-20 in line with public sector pay policy, but assumptions on pay drift and workforce change vary by scheme.
+Public sector pay policy is an important driver of wage settlements in most workforces – for example, average basic pay increases have been capped at 1 per cent a year in recent years, but in September 2017 the Government announced that the 1 per cent cap would be relaxed.
+The implications of this will only become clear once Pay Review Bodies have reported later in 2018 and employers responded to their recommendations.
+Assumptions on pay drift and workforce change vary by scheme.

 Main forecast determinants